 Web giant GoDaddy is the world's biggest domain registrar, currently managing more than 75 million domains for 17 million customers around the globe.

-The company is well-known for its low headline prices, and it's the same story here, for instance, .co domain is available for $11.99 in year one.
-On the other hand .com and .org are less impressive (though still apparently cheap) starting at $12.17 and $10.17 respectively.
+The company is well-known for its low headline prices, and it's the same story here, for instance, .org domain is available for $9.99 in year one.
+On the other hand .com and .co are less impressive (though still apparently cheap) starting at $11.99.
 Beware, though: these aren't the bargains they initially seem.

 Godaddy now offers free basic Whois privacy, a previously optional service.
 In its simplest form, it redacts your name, address, phone number and email in Godaddy's WHOIS directory and prevents domain-related spam.

 There's possibly better value to be had elsewhere, but GoDaddy may still appeal to web beginners looking for a bundled hosting and domain registration deal.
 The company has an array of products covering every possible requirement, with telephone support if you need it, and buying your domain and hosting from the same provider will make life a little easier.

 Just keep in mind that other providers can also combine hosting and domain registration, and GoDaddy may not provide the best package for you.
 Check out our various hosting guides for possible alternatives.